Calabi Energies of Extremal Toric Surfaces: The Virtual Action

 \section{The Virtual Action}

 As previously discussed in connection with (\ref{minoree}), a theorem of Chen \cite{xxel} says that any K\"ahler metric $g$ on a compact complex manifold $M$ satisfies

-where $\Omega =[\omega ]$ is the K\"ahler class of $g$, and that equality moreover holds iff $g$ is an extremal K\"ahler metric.
+where $\Omega =[\omega ]$ is the K\"ahler class of $g$; moreover, equality holds iff $g$ is an extremal K\"ahler metric.
 On the other hand,

-by applying the Pythagorean theorem to $L^2$-norms.
+as may be seen by applying the Pythagorean theorem to $L^2$-norms.
 Since $s$ is the trace of the Ricci tensor with respect to the metric, and because the Ricci form is essentially the curvature of the canonical line bundle, we also know that

 in complex dimension $m$; meanwhile, the volume of an $m$-dimensional K\"ahler $m$-manifold is just given by

 Hence